 - Rely on a support system for help.
 Tell friends and family about quitting and show them the projected timeline for weaning off of cigarettes.
 They can provide encouragement to continue the scheduled timeline.

 - Manage Stressors.
-If the laundry piling up is what causes the stress to reach for a cigarette, make sure the laundry is done in advance.
+If the laundry piling up causes stress to reach for a cigarette, make sure the laundry is done in advance.
 Reducing other stress in life will help with being successful at quitting nicotine.

 - Reward Yourself.
 It isn’t easy quitting, but little steps such as going a day or even a week without taking a puff deserve some kind of reward.
 Maybe not a pair of expensive dress shoes, but a new pair of running shoes to test out those fresh lungs might be in order.